joshuaclayton/faststep/README.markdown

 ### Caveats

 This is under heavy development (what gem isn't?) but there's a lot of stuff to be implemented still.
-Some methods return nil (remove, for example) when they shouldn't.
 It's not nearly as smart as the mongo Ruby driver and it doesn't handle errors that well.

 ### Todo

 * Connection pooling
-* Safe mode
+* Safe mode (per database or connection)
 * Master/slave
 * Replica sets